Ashish240399/Ashish240399/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Observant and detail-oriented aspiring full-stack web developer with a specialization in MERN stack.
+Self-motivated and curious, with a keen interest in building user-centric products.
+Looking forward to work in a collaborative and creative work environment
-- 🎓 &nbsp; Studying Computer Science and Mathematics at University of Massachusetts Amherst.
+- 🎓 &nbsp; Studying Full-Stack Web Development in Masai School, Bengaluru.
-- 💼 &nbsp; Working as a Business Development Associate at VirtuBox InfoTech Private Limited.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.